borgbackup/borgbackup.github.io/support/commercial.rst

 Paid Support and Services
 =========================

-Here are some commercial support providers for borgbackup:
+Here are some commercial service and support providers for borgbackup:

 ::